The Book

 It is not a sermon.

-It is not a system of belief.
+It is not a new system of belief.

 It is not a motivational formula.